RyWhal/mysqlQueryStatsDiff/README.md

 The output of the script is the Delta between the two runs of the "show session status command"

+This script requires DocOpt (Pythonic command line arguments parser, that will make you smile http://docopt.org)

 Usage: queryStats [-v] [-h HOST] [-d DATABASE] [-s SOCKET | --port PORT] -u USERNAME -p [-f FILTER] -q QUERY ...

 Options: